 4550 Post Oak Place Drive

-BNY Mellon’s Pershing has been a leading global provider of financial business solutions for 80 years and serves many of the world’s most respected financial organizations.
+BNY Mellon’s Pershing has been a leading global provider of financial business solutions for more than 80 years and serves many of the world’s most respected financial organizations.
 We remain committed to the safekeeping, servicing, segregation and reporting of our global client assets.

 Pershing’s core financial strength provides the first measure of protection for our global client assets.
-Our parent company, BNY Mellon, is a leading provider of financial services for institutions, corporations and high-net-worth individuals.
-While financial strength does not protect against loss due to market fluctuation, our internal controls and regulatory oversight help provide stability and focus.

-*Pershing LLC and its global affiliates

-Pershing's core financial strength provides the first measure of protection for our global client assets.
-Our parent company, BNY Mellon is one of the world's largest global custodians.
+Our parent company, BNY Mellon, is a global investments company dedicated to helping its clients manage and service their financial assets and is one of the world’s largest global custodians.
 While financial strength does not protect against loss due to market fluctuation, our internal controls and regulatory oversight help maintain our stability and focus.

+1 Pershing LLC and its global affiliates 2 Pershing LLC

 Pershing protects client assets through rigorous internal control measures.
 An annual audit by a major independent audit firm and the audit team at our parent company, BNY Mellon, helps to monitor controls that are in place.
-In addition, a Service Organizations Control report conducted by an independent audit firm provides additional evaluation of the design and operating effectiveness of Pershing’s internal controls.
+In addition, a Service Organization Control report conducted by an independent audit firm provides additional evaluation of the design and operating effectiveness of Pershing’s internal controls.

-Clients’ fully paid-for assets are segregated from our own, with quarterly vault inspections conducted.
+Clients’ fully-paid-for assets are segregated from our own, with quarterly vault inspections conducted.
 In addition, we segregate cash and/or qualifying securities in special reserve bank accounts for the exclusive benefit of clients, to protect clients’ funds in the unlikely event of Pershing’s failure and liquidation.

-Pershing is a member of the SIPC, which protects securities customers of its members up to $500,000 (including $250,000 for claims for cash).
+Pershing is a member of the SIPC, which protects securities’ customers of its members up to $500,000 (including $250,000 for claims for cash).
 Explanatory brochure available upon request or at sipc.org.

 In addition to SIPC protection, Pershing provides coverage in excess of SIPC limits from certain underwriters in Lloyd’s insurance market and other commercial insurers.
-The excess of SIPC coverage is valid through February 10, 2020, for Pershing LLC accounts.
+The excess of SIPC coverage is valid through February 10, 2021 for Pershing LLC accounts.
 It provides the following protection for Pershing LLC’s global client assets:

 SIPC and the excess of SIPC coverage do not protect against loss due to market fluctuation.